-The study will initially be completely double-blind until the primary analysis (ie, blind for participants, investigators/site staff, and Sponsor/designated clinical research organization) at which time members of Sponsor/designated clinical research organization associated with the analysis, write-up and submission will be unblinded.
+The study will initially be completely double-blind until the primary analysis (ie, blind for participants, Investigators/site staff, and Sponsor/designated clinical research organization).
 To maintain the integrity of the study to allow rigorous evaluation of efficacy and safety through the end of the study, the site personnel and participants will remain blinded to the treatment assignment until the end of the study.
-The primary analysis will be carried out by an unblinded analysis team at AstraZeneca (or its delegates) and the procedure will be detailed in an unblinding plan.
-Participant-level unblinding information will be kept strictly confidential and rationale for any unblinding will be documented.
+The primary analysis will be carried out by an unblinded analysis team at AstraZeneca (or its delegates), and the procedure will be detailed in an unblinding plan; Participant-level unblinding information will be kept strictly confidential, and rationale for any unblinding will be documented.